TIBCOSoftware/be-tools/cloud/kubernetes/testing/README.md

-# Basic FTL & AS4 Applications for BE testing
+# Basic FTL, AS4 and Cassandra Applications for BE testing
 This page contains steps to deploy basic FTL & AS4 applications into kubernetes cluster.

 ## FTL